waynchi/DopamineAPI_Android-Client/README.md

 **Let’s get started!**
 ***
+#1) Initialize the API Client and run your app.
 ##1.1) Add the API Client to your project

 **Downlaod the file `dopamineAPI.jar` from this repo.
 Use your IDE to import it into your project.
 Give yourself a high five.**